Safe, Easy, Low-Cost Produce Handling: Managing Dunk Tank Water

 Body

-• An SOP is available to employees to guide when to wash produce, or not.
-Avoiding unnecessary washing can reduce produce safety risks.
+• Employees are training when to wash produce, or not.
+Avoiding unnecessary washing can reduce produce safety risks and save time and resources.

-• An SOP is available to guide employees on consistent changing of wash water based on volume of produce washed, appearance (turbidity) of water, and/or level of sanitizer concentration measured.
+• Water is changed frequently enough (and tanks/sinks rinsed of sediment) to minimize suspended solids and lower cross-contamination risk (This frequency is determined by each growers situation (e.g. crop mix and volume, soil type, tank number and volume).
+A standard operating procedure (SOP) guides employees on consistent changing of dunk tank water based on volume of produce washed, appearance (turbidity) of water, and/or level of sanitizer measured.
 Water turbidity alone is not a measure of cross-contamination risk (i.e. don’t use appearance alone as basis for changing water).

-• Only labeled products are used as sanitizers in produce wash water (link to list).
-Sanitizers are an effective tool for reducing risk of cross-contamination.
+• Only EPA-labeled products* are used as sanitizers.
+Sanitizers are an effective tool for reducing risk of cross-contamination in dunk tanks. (*labelled for use in produce wash-water to kill human pathogens--e.g. Tsunami 100, Germicidal bleach)

 • A dispenser is used to safely and accurately add the proper quantity of sanitizer to the dunk tank, and protective equipment is worn by employees.